 • If it doesn’t go the way you want it, or something gets broken or lost, let it go.

 • Have a checklist so that you do things exactly the same way every time so you can practice for emergencies and be ready for the unexpected.

 • Check the condition of each item when it arrives.

 • Tag items in the app that were damaged and need a claim.

 • Having an organized plan and system will help you get rid of anxiety about the unknown.
 Life doesn’t go the way we plan it, almost ever, and it’s so much better in the end when you’ve just enjoyed it all the way through.

-Sign up here for the Upkeepr Military Move guide to create your own personal plan and help you hold onto your joy during your most successful move yet!
+For a detailed list of all these tips and a step-by-step guide to The Perfect PCS Move, check out our eBook.
+Follow this detailed guide to create your own personal plan and help you hold onto your joy to have your most successful move yet!